stacked-git/stacked-git.github.io/content/changelog/_index.md

 - All stgit commands now use "new" git library infrastructure

 ### Fixed
-- `stg branch --create` inherits remote correctly from parent commitish
+- `stg branch --create` inherits remote correctly from parent committish
 - Patch names are checked earlier to avoid inconsistent stack states
 - Improved commit data parsing and handling of non-UTF8 encodings
 - Repair git error messages when checking stgit version from outside a